-NHL Power Rankings - Best and Worst of Week 9
+NHL Power Rankings Week 15 - Best and Worst of the Week

 The NHL power rankings are updated weekly to give fans and gamblers a better idea as to where each of the league’s teams stack up against one another.

 All statistics go into compiling these rankings as well as updates to team rosters such as trades and injuries, and the teams’ weekly schedules.

 The odds for the NHL Championship 2019/2020 are provided by DraftKings Sportsbook.
 We update the odds on a weekly basis.